-When I was first learning to DJ I had one break through moment that made everything clear - it was learning how to back cue.
-When I rotated the record backwards I truly understood where the bass, high-hat, snare, kick drum and other percussion were in the track.
-Next was learning to scratch, learning how to manipulate those sounds into a scratch and physically doing it with a record was substantial in understanding mixing and transitions – touching the vinyl and the platter of a CDJ is a completely different experience.
+When I was first learning to DJ, I had one breakthrough moment that made everything clear - it was learning how to back cue.
+When I rotated the record backwards I truly understood where the bass, hi-hat, snare, kick drum and other percussion were in the track.
+Next was learning to scratch, learning how to manipulate those sounds into a scratch and physically doing it with a record was substantial in understanding mixing and transitions.
+Touching vinyl and the platter of a CDJ is a completely different experience.
 You might compare it to wearing or not wearing a condom during sex…

 When you touch and see the grooves of a record it somehow brings you closer to the song, and let’s you get more intimate with it.
 I never learned how to scratch that well, but through it I learned the art of touch.

 Vinyl is unforgiving, or I should really say the turntables are unforgiving.
 Back in the day DJing at a club was a lot like the Forrest Gump quote “You never know what you’re gonna get…” You might show up to perfectly tuned 1200 MK5s or some busted up pair of Geminis with a broken tone arm.
 You had to make it work, either through MacGyver tactics (like the penny on the needle trick) or through constantly monitoring the records through your entire mix.
 This is where your ears were (and still are) essential.
 You had to make sure the mix was tight through listening, not wave forms or sync buttons.
 Why is this essential?
 Because your ears are always right -- if it sounds like shit, it is shit, and you should always trust that instinct.
 Sync buttons can easily fail you, just because your bpm’s are matched that doesn't mean your mix will sound good.
 Vinyl is like Mr. Miyagi’s “Wax On, Wax Off” training for your ears.